ndrakos/blog/_posts/2022-04-12-The_Escape_Fraction.md

 2. Now I have all the ingredients to calculate the ionization contribution of the galaxies (modulo some debugging on the $$xi_{\rm ion}$$ values).
 I will go ahead soon and get the calculation for $$\dot{n_{\rm ion}}$$.

 3. My end goal is to compare different galaxy surveys abilities to constrain reionization.
-I need to think about if I want to alter these models (either by considering alternate models, or by altering the values by e..g 10 percent and seeing how it affects things).
+I need to think about if I want to alter these models.
+I could use e.g. different models for the escape fraction, alter the spectral modelling, change the luminosity functions, change the IGM aborption model in the spectra.
+An easier approach would be to alter the values by e..g 10 percent and seeing how it affects things.